BitcoinDesign/Guide/guide/how-it-works/liquidity.md

    layout = "full-width"
 %}

 Getting liquidity is not a one time issue on the lightning network.
 Routing nodes are constantly rebalancing their channels so that they have the right amount of liquidity in the right places.
+They do this by essentially sending themselves payments through the lightning network.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/liquidity/liquidity-07.png"